anshulchahar/SonneAI/docs/user-guide/getting-started.md

 ## Next Steps

-- Learn about the different [Features](features.md) available in Solva
+- Learn about the different [Features](features.md) available in Sonne
 - See [Usage Examples](examples.md) for common use cases
 - Explore the [API Reference](../api-reference/app-routes.md) for programmatic usage
 - Check out the [Development Guide](../development/contributing.md) to contribute to the project